 Lastly, it’s generally recommended that you shy away from curtains in the kitchen or bathroom.
 Why?
 Because they can get soaked by water, which leads to nasty brown damp patches.

 The pros and cons of blinds

 Next, we’ll take a look at what’s good and bad about blinds.
 Instantly, blinds earn positive points for being incredibly stylish.
 Like curtains, they come in so many different varieties and styles.

 Venetian blinds are probably the most well-known, but loads of others also exist.
 This allows you to find a style that perfectly suits your property and the room the blinds are in.

 Speaking of the variety, you can actually get windows with blinds installed between the panes of glass!
-Some blinds literally fit up against the windows.
+There are blinds that stick to window frame and some blinds literally fit up against the windows.
 The sheer innovation means you can have some genuinely funky and quirky styles.

 Another cool feature of blinds is that you can control light levels.
 They can be closed completely to block out light or opened fully to let it all shine in.
 However, if you want a little bit of light, you can tilt the blinds slightly open.

 You can also get blackout blinds that claim to block all of the light from outside, but these vary in effectiveness.
 Some people find they work perfectly, while others complain that you can still see a lot in the room.
 Still, all blinds give you the chance to control the light levels in a room, which is very beneficial.